Past Performance Schedule

 Jacki Montgomery - guitar - When it came time to add a guitar to the rhythm section,

 we were fortune to find the talented Jacki Montgomery.
-She is an avid pilot, as well as being
+She was an avid pilot, as well as being

 an excellent musician with years of studio experience.